Wedding Banquet Hall

 In the ancient Near East, a wedding feast was inseparable from the wedding itself, which involved a week-long series of meals and festivities and was the highlight of all social life.
 For a royal wedding such as the one Jesus mentions here, the celebration often lasted for several weeks.
 Guests were invited to stay at the house of the groom’s parents for the entire occasion, and the father would make as elaborate provisions as he could afford.
 A royal wedding, of course, would be held in the palace, and a king would be able to afford whatever he desired.1

 So, the king in the parable sent out his slaves to remind those whom he had invited that the wedding feast was ready.
-That is, it was time to come, but we are told that no one wanted to come.
-So, they did not come!
+That is, it was time to come, but we are told that no one wanted to come!
 That is, no one wanted to respond to the gospel of Jesus Christ.

-The invitations that were given symbolize the Old Testament prophecies that promised the future Messiah.
+The prophets were the slaves and the invitations were Old Testament prophecies that promised the future Messiah.
 Daniel 9:24-26 foretells the year, month, and day of the Messiah’s death.
 Other major prophecies told Israel that the Messiah would be virgin born (Isaiah 7:14).
 He would be God (Isaiah 9:6; Micah 5:2), and that He would be born in Bethlehem (Micah 5:2).
 Isaiah 53 prophesied to Israel that the Messiah would die in order to forgive our sins.
 Ezekiel 34 and 37 prophesy the future kingdom and reign of the Messiah over Israel and the world (Ezekiel 34:23-31; 37:24-28).
 It is prophesied that the Messiah would be both a priest and a king (Zechariah 6:13).
 Historical data shows that many people in Israel expected the Messiah to arrive in the first century.2 Both the Old Testament prophecies and the historical evidence shows that the invitation was given to Israel and understood by many in Israel.
-So, the invitation was given in the Old Testament.
+So, the invitation was given in the Old Testament, but when Christ was born, the religious leaders did not join the magi and search for Jesus (Matthew 2:1-6).
+The parable indicates that they refused to go.
+That was the first invitation.

-Then verse 3 says, “They were unwilling to come.”
-Officially speaking, Israel had rejected the invitation to believe in Christ and His kingdom or eternal life.
+Next, verse 3 says, “They were unwilling to come.”
+Officially speaking, Israel had rejected the invitation to believe in Christ and His kingdom.

 First Invited Guests Kill the Slaves